javierhndev/Voyager-Reference-Models/TensorFlow/computer_vision/Resnets/resnet_keras/README.md

 # UNet-2D model using TensorFlow
+**------**
+**------**
+(**NOTE:** Tensorflow is no longer officially supported on Intel Gaudi accelarators.
+However we have checked that this model still works on the Synpase 1.15.1 (using 1.13 image))
+**------**
+**------**
 Here we provide the scripts and instructions to download the dataset and train the ResNet50 Keras model on Voyager using TensorFlow.
-The model is mantained by Habanai Labs and you can find it in their [repository](https://github.com/HabanaAI/Model-References/tree/1.13.0/TensorFlow/computer_vision/Resnets/resnet_keras).
+The model was mantained by Intel Habana and you can find it in their [repository](https://github.com/HabanaAI/Model-References/tree/1.13.0/TensorFlow/computer_vision/Resnets/resnet_keras).
 Please check their repository for a deeper explanation of the model.
 The ResNet Keras model is a modified version of the original model located in [TensorFlow Model Garden](https://github.com/tensorflow/models/tree/master/official/legacy/image_classification/resnet).
 It uses a custom training loop, supports 50 layers and can work with both SGD and LARS optimizers.

-The model was verified on Voyager with SynapseAI version 1.13.
+The model was verified on Voyager with SynapseAI version 1.15.1.

 ## Data downloading and preparation